IgnacioCazcarra/First-Dataset-from-scratch/README.md

 # First-Dataset-from-scratch
-Made using pandas, numpy and matplotlib
 Bar graph made with covid data scrapped from worldometers coronavirus info.

+Made using pandas, numpy and matplotlib.